-Societies Regulatory Authority (SASRA) gather gender data on an as-needed basis.
+Central Bank of Kenya (CBK) and the SACCO Societies Regulatory Authority (SASRA) gather gender data on an as-needed basis.
 It is not currently part of their mandated regular reporting.

-To date, neither FSPs nor regulators are fully utilizing the gender data they can access.
+At the time of doing the interviews, neither FSPs nor regulators are fully utilizing the gender data they can access.
 Most do not incorporate it into their regular management reporting.
 Increased use of the available data for analysis could generate valuable insights on women customer behaviors and the types of products that will attract them.